 Publication Ethics & Policies

-Asia-Pacific Journal of Management and Technology (AJMT) Online ISSN: 2652-6840 expects all authors to adhere to ethical requirements in the preparation of their manuscript.
+Advancement in Management and Technology (AMT) Online ISSN: 2982-0944 expects all authors to adhere to ethical requirements in the preparation of their manuscript.
 The Journal follows publication ethics that ensures the integrity of scientific publishing and confidence in published articles.

 Corresponding author should confirm that the content of the manuscript or a major portion of the article has not been published previously in a refereed journal, and it is not being submitted fully or partially for publication elsewhere.
 They should notify that manuscript has been read and agreed by all listed authors.